Sup3rlativ3/Install-BPUpdate/ReadMe.md

   `.\Install-BPUpdate.ps1 -OutFileName "BPUPdate.exe"`
   	    This will run the script with defaults but set the saved filename to "BPUpdate.exe" (without the quotes).

+   `.\Install-BPUpdate.ps1 -Date "170105" -Destination "C:\Temp" -OutFileName "TempBPUpdateFile.exe" -EventSource "PS BP Update Script"`
+       This will attempt to download the update from 2017/01/05 and write the file "TempBPUpdate.exe" to "C:\Temp" and if an error occurs it will write the source as "PS BP Update Script"